notaryproject/specifications/specs/signature-specification.md

 ### Algorithm Selection

 The signing certificate's public key algorithm and size MUST be used to determine the signature algorithm.
-Below are the only supported Signature Algorithms in the Notary project.
+Notary Project supports the following Signature Algorithms.

 | Public Key Algorithm | Key Size (bits) | Signature Algorithm             |
 | -------------------- | --------------- | ------------------------------- |